paulschick/spartan-ng-mcp-server/docs/usage/components.md

 ### Usage Examples

 ```
-"Show me how to use the shadcn/ui card component"
+"Show me how to use the Spartan NG card component"
 "Get the button component demo"
 "Show me examples of the dialog component"
 ```